ava-labs/coreth/plugin/evm/config/config.md

 _Integer_

 Maximum number of requests that can be batched in an RPC call.
+For no limit, set to 0.
+If set to 0, `batch-response-max-size` must also be set to 0.
 Defaults to `1000`.

 ### `batch-response-max-size`

 _Integer_

 Maximum size of response that can be returned from a batched RPC call.
+For no limit, set to 0.
+If set to 0, `batch-request-limit` must also be set to 0.
 Defaults to `25 MB`.

 ## Transaction Pool